-The "antagonistic representation" becomes a central player in ACTION AFTER DELIBERATION.
-James interprets the "Stream of Thought" to mean "a mind with one idea before it, of many objects, purposes, reasons, motives related to each other, some in a harmonious and some in an antagonistic way."
+The "antagonistic representation" operates in ACTION AFTER DELIBERATION.
+The "Stream of Thought" means "a mind with one idea before it, of many objects, purposes, reasons, motives related to each other, some in a harmonious and some in an antagonistic way."
 That is, "however complex the object may be, the thought of it is one undivided state of consciousness."
-James criticizes the idea that "the elements of the subjective stream are discrete and separate and constitute what Kant calls a 'manifold.' " James requires that "the manifold of ideas has to be reduced to unity."
-As he earlier stated: There is a "Unity of one Thought."
+James opposes ideas that "the elements of the subjective stream are discrete and separate and constitute what Kant calls a 'manifold.' " James requires that "the manifold of ideas has to be reduced to unity."
+That is, there is a "Unity of one Thought."
 Accordingly: "There is no manifold of coexisting ideas; the notion of such a thing is a chimera.
 Whatever things are thought in relation are thought from the outset in a unity, in a single pulse of subjectivity, a single psychosis, feeling, or state of mind."
 James cites Brentano: "Altogether this chapter of Brentano's on the Unity of Consciousness is as good as anything with which I am acquainted."